-For a list of non-EU countries with approved establishments or bivalve mollusc production areas see 2006/766/EC
+For a list of non-EU countries with approved establishments or bivalve mollusc production areas see Regulation 2019/626.

 Controls at point of entry into the UK from non-EU countries

-When bringing goods into the EU from outside it importers must notify the border inspection port beforehand.
-Imports arriving from countries outside the EU are subject to veterinary checks, this includes documentary, identity and physical checks at the border inspection port.
+When bringing goods into the EU from outside, importers must notify the BCP beforehand.
+Imports arriving from countries outside the EU are subject to veterinary checks, this includes documentary, identity and physical checks at the BCP.

 A charge will be made for all mandatory random checks required by EU legislation, which the importer must pay.
 Failure to comply with regulations may result in goods being returned to the non-EU country or destroyed - at the cost of the importer.

 In Regulation 853/2004 bivalve molluscs are defined as filter feeding lamellibranch molluscs.
 These products are filter feeders which means they are at risk of ingesting dangerous bacteria.
 If humans eat these fish products carrying dangerous bacteria, it could be dangerous to their health.